SuperDisk/hUGEDriver/README.md

 5. Define `extern const hUGESong_t your_song_descriptor_here` in your game's main file
 6. Call `hUGE_init(&your_song_descriptor_here)` in your game's main file
 7. In your game's main loop or in a VBlank interrupt, call `hUGE_dosound`
-8. When compiling your game, be sure to specify your music file and hUGEDriver.o in your call to LCC!
+8. When compiling your game, be sure to specify your music file and hUGEDriver.o in your call to `lcc`!

 See `gbdk_example/gbdk_player_example.c` for a working example!